ECX-Unilag/hoverboard/data/faq.md

 ### Language

-All presentations at The will be in English.
+All presentations at The Next Conference will be in English.